docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 %sveltekit.body%

-Get current stonk values ``` Preloading is skipped if `navigator.connection.saveData` is `true`. ## data-sveltekit-preload-code Controls when code preloading begins: - `"eager"` - preloads immediately - `"viewport"` - preloads when link enters viewport - `"hover"` - preloads on hover - `"tap"` - preloads on tap/click `viewport` and `eager` only apply to links present in DOM immediately after navigation. ## data-sveltekit-reload Forces full-page navigation: ```html Path ``` Links with `rel="external"` behave the same and are ignored during prerendering. ## data-sveltekit-replacestate Replaces current history entry instead of creating a new one: ```html Path ``` ## data-sveltekit-keepfocus Maintains focus on the current element after navigation: ```html
+Get current stonk values ``` - `"hover"`: Preloads on mouse hover or touchstart - `"tap"`: Preloads on mousedown or touchstart Preloading is skipped if `navigator.connection.saveData` is true. ## data-sveltekit-preload-code Controls when code loading begins: - `"eager"`: Preloads immediately - `"viewport"`: Preloads when link enters viewport - `"hover"`: Preloads on hover - `"tap"`: Preloads on tap/click Note: `viewport` and `eager` only apply to links present in DOM immediately after navigation. ## data-sveltekit-reload Forces full-page navigation: ```html Path ``` Links with `rel="external"` behave the same and are ignored during prerendering. ## data-sveltekit-replacestate Replaces current history entry instead of creating a new one: ```html Path ``` ## data-sveltekit-keepfocus Maintains focus on the current element after navigation: ```html

 ``` Avoid using on links for accessibility reasons.
-Only use on elements that exist after navigation. ## data-sveltekit-noscroll Prevents scrolling to top after navigation: ```html Path ``` ## Disabling Options Use `"false"` to disable options within a parent element: ```html
+Only use on elements that exist after navigation. ## data-sveltekit-noscroll Prevents automatic scrolling after navigation: ```html Path ``` ## Disabling Options Disable options by setting value to `"false"`: ```html

 a